 Southwest does a great job of engaging Rapid Rewards members with regular promotional offerings.
 These make it even easier for frequent flyers to earn enough points for their next redemption.
 Historically, Southwest promotions have included a wide range of ways to earn points and status.
 Examples include:

+It's not uncommon for the airline to offer multiple promos at the same time.
 If you want to stay up to date with Southwest promos, check out our regularly updated post covering reward program promotions.
 We gather every promotion in one place, allowing you to filter by reward program.
 You also can use the AwardWallet promotion tracker to get notified of offers from programs you're interested in.

 Southwest Hotels